sotetsuk/json2tb/README.md

 # json2tb
-A tiny utility for loading json file into tensor board
+A tiny utility for loading json file and translating into tensorboard format.

 ## Usage